Memorials to Giuseppe Verdi: Italy

 Verdi's hometown of Busseto displays Luigi Secchi's 1913 statue of a seated Verdi.

 United States

 The Giuseppe Verdi Monument, a marble monument in his honor, is located in Verdi Square in Manhattan, New York City.
 The monument by Pasquale Civiletti was dedicated on 11 October 1906.
 It includes a statue of Verdi and life-sized statues of four of his well-known characters: Aida, Otello, Falstaff, and Leonora.

 Carlo Nicoli’s bust of Verdi was erected in Tower Grove Park in Saint.
 Louis in 1887.

 Philadelphia’s Fairmount Park is the home on G.B.Bashanellifuso’s bust of Verdi, "a gift of the Italian Colony of Philadelphia to the city in 1907."

-A bust of Verdi by Orazio Grossone was placed in San Francisco's Golden Gate Park on 1914.
+A bust of Verdi by Orazio Grossone was placed in San Francisco's Golden Gate Park in 1914.

 Bob Jones University in Greenville, South Carolina has put on many of Verdi's operas and has a memorial to him inside their Gustafson Fine Arts Center.